IWC Cal.89 9ct 1952 34mm

 We are happy to accept PayPal as this is the quickest method of payment.
 However, if you would like to pay by UK cheque or by UK bank transfer we will be pleased to assist you with this and pass on a 3% transaction saving to you.
 Similarly, if you wish to pay by International SWIFT or Bank Wire Transfer, we will provide you with our BIC / Swift number and our IBAN number.

 Please note, we welcome part exchanges, along with outright purchases of similar watches for us to restore, service and list.
-We can also offer Watch Service, Watch Repair & Watch Restoration, please see here.
+We can also offer Watch Servicing, Watch Repair & Watch Restoration.
+Please see here.

 If you have any questions please call us on 020 7727 7095 or if calling from overseas on +44 207 727 7095.